scottfinkelstein/MixedRealityKit/README.md

 You can use the Room.scn file provided in this repo, or create an empty SCNScene(), adding your own nodes to it.
 If you are adding a floor to your scene, you will need to play with the y-axis positioning so it matches the relative eye level.
 I found that -1.7 worked well.

+## Delegates

+I added a new delegate to the MixedRealityKit class called **mixedRealityDelegate** which allows you to optionally override the ARSCNViewDelegate methods in your ViewController as you normally would, passing them to the MixedRealityKit class.

 ## Options

 **disableSleepMode** - (default: _true_): When set to _true_ your device will not go turn off when idle.
 This can be overridden, but since your device will likely be in a Google Cardboard, you will not want it to go to sleep.

+The **runSession()** method takes the optional parameter **detectPlanes** (default: _false_).
+As of now, only horizontal plane detection is available out of the box.

 ## Author
 Scott Finkelstein [Twitter](https://twitter.com/sbf02)